Fact-checked Aug 17, 2026

 Also called: Development Operations

-DevOps is a set of practices that combines software development (Dev) and IT operations (Ops) to shorten the development lifecycle and provide continuous delivery of high-quality software.
+DevOps is a set of practices that combines software development (Dev) with IT operations (Ops) to shorten the systems development life cycle and provide continuous delivery.

 Daily Deck explains terms like DevOps as part of a free seven-card daily brief.
 No jargon.
 No fluff.